Chaos Crew: Slot Overview

 Hats off to Hacksaw for producing another enjoyable slot that quietly goes about the business of being highly playable.
 Chaos Crew does things a little differently, creating a rather unique gaming experience, though one not devoid of drawbacks.

 Issues include the grid which seems massive for the small number of paylines.
 On paper, a 5x5 slot with 15 paylines sounds a little off, yet it's not so bad in practice.
 There are plenty of dead spins, or mini wins due to the generally low value of the symbols making it an all-or-nothing type slot, no doubt.
 Occasionally a line of tentacles will link up with a multiplier or two to help keep you in the game, but for the most part, wins are tiny.
 For a while, it's not so noticeable.
 The unusual look, the brill soundtrack, and the successful subtlety of the whole production make it easy to overlook.
 That is until you notice the balance has headed sharply south.
 It is highly volatile and requires patience to make things happen.

 Chaos Crew isn't high thrills a lot of the time, though there are definitely moments.
 Each element has been crafted just so, contributing to the fun-factor, where oddness helps distract from brutality when sessions turn into a taxing grind.
 The bonus game certainly has a highly volatile nature.
 There you want to build up as large a multiplier as possible in a similar manner to games like Money Train 2, albeit in a less sophisticated way.

-However, the game has a rather large reward when it does go your way, in the form of a 10,000 times the stake payoff.
-Getting there isn't for the faint-hearted though.
+While Chaos Crew has a rather large reward in the form of a 10,000 times the stake payoff, getting there isn't for the faint-hearted.
 Chaos Crew might look cute in its free-spirited way, yet this lot will chew through the unwary without a second thought.

 Chaos Crew is a solid slot with plenty of attitude that partially makes up for a lack of gameplay depth with its oddball presentation.